apoishi/trybe_exercises/fundamentals/block-04-Javascript-introduction-and-logic/day-02-array-loop-for/README.md

 ## Exercises

-Read the instructions carefully and do what is asked!
+Read the instructions carefully.
 We will use this array to perform exercises 1 to 7:

 let numbers = [5, 9, 3, 19, 70, 8, 100, 2, 35, 27];